zkonduit/ezkl/README.md

 {
     "input_data": [1.0, 22.2, 0.12 ...], // array of floats which represents the (private) inputs we run the proof on
-    "input_shape": [3, 3, ...], // array of integers which represents the shape of model inputs (excluding batch size) "public_input": [1.0, 5.0, 6.3 ...], // array of flaots which represents the public input (model output for now)
+    "input_shape": [3, 3, ...], // array of integers which represents the shape of model inputs (excluding batch size) "public_inputs": [[1.0, 5.0, 6.3 ...]], // array arrays of floats which represents the public inputs (model outputs for now)
 }
 ```
 For examples of such files see `examples/onnx_models`.